Chapter 1 - Selection

 “Whatsit and I compared notes on what educational backgrounds we wanted to emphasize,” Doug added.
 “We both had the same ideas.”

-“Educational training needed focus on technical skills in high energy and gravitational physics, metallurgy, astronomy, chemistry, computer design, electrical engineering, spaceship design, stasis research . . . the root sciences and design expertise required to build superior spaceships.”
+“Yes, educational training needed focus on technical skills in high energy and gravitational physics, metallurgy, astronomy, chemistry, computer design, electrical engineering, spaceship design, stasis research . . . the root sciences and design expertise required to build superior spaceships.”

-Whatsit explained, “Chrysallaman family relationships are similar to Earth humans with the same kind of love, loyalty, bloods thicker than water kind of stuff.
+Whatsit explained, “Chrysallaman family relationships are similar to Humans with the same kind of love, loyalty, bloods thicker than water kind of stuff.
 As a result, the ideal candidate is single, divorced or widowed.
 The candidate shouldn’t be in a love relationship or have close family ties with others onboard.
 We don’t want our prime candidates being lonely and distracted by thoughts of awakening their loved ones.
-The candidates must be able to concentrate on the task of helping humans expand their knowledge base.”
+The candidates must be able to concentrate on the task of helping Humans expand their knowledge base.”